babylonchain/babylon/docs/README.md

 This page contains documentation targeted at individuals that want to contribute to the Babylon repository.

-For user facing docs, visit the [Babylon documentation page](https://docs.babylonchain.io).
+For user-facing docs, visit the [Babylon documentation page](https://docs.babylonchain.io).

 ## Contents